yossi-eynav/futile/readme.md

 npm run doc
 ```
 ## Contributing to __commodity__ repo
 Each module contains an index file - the exported module, and a test file.
 Modules should be commented in [JSDoc](http://usejsdoc.org/) so the automated documentation is up to date.

-Each collection (e.g. `str`, `arr`) needs to expose all it's modules, and `lib` should expose all collection.
+Each collection (e.g. `str`, `arr`) needs to expose all it's modules, and `lib` should expose all collections.